mtrung/tesla-usb-drive/README.md

-# Tesla Cam+Music USB drive maker tool
+# Tesla DashCam & Music USB drive maker tool
+- Format USB drive into 2 partitions for DashCam and Music
-For macOS only
+- For macOS only

 ## Features
-- Support partitioning scheme MBR or GPT
 - Support 3 modes: cam only, music only, and both cam & music
+- Create TeslaCam folder if applicable
 - Fool-proof: validate all user inputs.
 Verify if the specified drive as USB drive.
+- Support partitioning scheme MBR or GPT

 ## How to use
 ### Method 1 - Recommended